Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The Companies Act No. M/6 of 1965 (as amended in 2015 and 2022) defines the accounting, auditing, and financial reporting requirements in the Kingdom of Saudi Arabia.
-Certified Public Accountants (CPA) Regulation No. M12 of 1991 and The Saudi Organization for Chartered and Professional Accountants Ordinance No. 416 of 2021 stipulates that the Saudi Organization for Chartered and Professional Accountants (SOCPA) and SOCPA is the accounting and auditing standard-setter under the supervision of the Ministry of Commerce.
+The legal and regulatory framework for accounting, auditing, and corporate reporting in the Kingdom of Saudi Arabia is established through the Companies Law issued by Royal Decree No. M/132 of 2022, the Law of the Profession of Accounting and Auditing issued by Royal Decree No. M/59 of 2021, and the Saudi Organization for Chartered and Professional Accountants Ordinance issued pursuant to Council of Ministers Resolution No. 416 of 2021.
+These laws establish the Saudi Organization for Chartered and Professional Accountants (SOCPA) as the national accounting and auditing standard-setter under the supervision of the Ministry of Commerce.

 • Regulation of Accountancy Profession